See all testimonials

 Monitoring and Administration

-Optional web applet allows administration from anywhere in the world, using only a web browser.
+Optional Java web applet allows administration from anywhere in the world, using only a web browser.

-Advanced monitoring is available with the separate MonitoringAgent application, which can send out alerts via e-mail or SNMP traps.
+Advanced monitoring and remote administration is available with FileCatalyst Central, which can send out more advanced email alerts or SNMP traps.

-The MonitoringAgent application is installed separately from the FileCatalyst Server, on a separate machine whenever possible so that it can operate independently.
-The MonitoringAgent is designed to watch and send alerts via Email or with SNMP traps.
-Alerts may be based on things such as:
+The monitoring application is installed separately from the FileCatalyst Server, on a separate machine whenever possible so that it can operate independently.
+Central is designed to watch over your FileCatalyst Server and send alerts via either Email or SNMP traps whenever something wrong.
+Alerts can be based on things such as:

 - Server health: be alerted if the FileCatalyst Server cannot be reached